sethlivingston/sethlivingston.dev/src/pages/blog/draft-complete-guide-to-fetch-api-error-handling.md

 There is no reliable way to differentiate between pre-processing errors and network errors.

 Because pre-processing errors are rare and largely preventable, it's acceptable to treat them as network errors.
 In this way network errors become "any error that prevents fetch from making a connection."
 What's important is that you log the exception message so developers can spot pre-processing errors sooner than later.
-If you run thorough tests on your application or library, then you can assume exceptions in production are true network errors.

 **How to test**: Use the facilities in your testing tools to mock or intercept the `fetch()` function and throw an exception.